 Medicaid is a federal program designed to provide health insurance for low-income individuals.
 However, eligibility is not solely based on income.
 A person’s medical expenses, age, and assets can also affect their eligibility.
 Medicaid can be a vital resource if you have a health emergency, need long-term care, or are unable to cover your medical expenses with your income and assets.

-Eligibility for Medicaid in Melville depends on several factors, including financial circumstances, your family situation, and living arrangements.
+Eligibility for Medicaid depends on several factors, including financial circumstances, your family situation, and living arrangements.
 NY State of Health determines eligibility using Modified Adjusted Gross Income (MAGI) rules.
 This means the applicant’s household income must be below a certain threshold to qualify.
-Additionally, eligibility may also be affected by assets that can be converted to cash because they count toward income.
+Additionally, eligibility may also be affected by assets that can be converted to cash because interest / dividends earned can count toward income.

 Although citizenship is not required, applicants must be legal U.S. residents in the state and county where they submit their application.
 Applicants not born in the U.S. must provide proof of permanent residency.